Electric Cars: The Basics

 - Mercedes GLE Coupé PHEV

-The electric motor is coupled with a 1,322 cc 4 -cylinder petrol engine (218 bhp/ 450 Nm), seamlessly combining the benefits of a plug-in hybrid electric vehicle.
+The electric motor (75 kW) is coupled with a 1.3-litre (4 -cylinder) petrol engine (system output: 218 bhp/ 450 Nm), seamlessly combining the benefits of a plug-in hybrid electric vehicle.
 The overall performance of the EV is not shabby.
-The PHEV has a top speed of 137 mph and can achieve 0-62 mph in 7.1 seconds.
-The EV has a single electric motor and is only available as a front-wheel drive (FWD).
+The PHEV has a top speed up to 220 km/h (electric mode: 140 km/h) and can achieve 0-100 km/h in 7.1 seconds.
+The EV is only available as a front-wheel drive (FWD).

-The plug-in compact SUV has a 15.6 kWh EV battery with a WLTP zero-emission electric range of up to 39 miles.
-Expect a real world range closer to 32 miles due to a number of factors, to include, driving profile, number of passengers, road conditions, weather etc. In any case, for urban driving and shorter motorway commutes the electric range is sufficient.
+The plug-in compact SUV has a 15.6 kWh onboard EV battery with a WLTP certified zero-emission electric range up to 61 km.
+Expect a real-world range closer to 50 km, due to a number of factors, to include: driving profile, number of passengers, road conditions, weather and more.
+In any case, for urban driving and shorter motorway commutes the electric range is sufficient.

 PROS | CONS |